Einstein locally conformal calibrated $G_2$-structures: Einstein locally conformal calibrated -structures on compact manifolds

 \proof Suppose that ${\rm Scal}(g_\f) >0$, then the 1-form $\tu$ is exact.
-Indeed, since $d\tu=0$, we can consider the de Rham class $[\tu] \in H^1_{{\rm dR}} (M)$ and take the harmonic 1-form $\xi$ representing $[\tu]$, that is $\tu = \xi + df$, where $\Delta\xi = 0$ and $f\in C^\infty(M)$. $\xi$ has to vanish everywhere on $M$ since it is compact, oriented and has positive Ricci curvature.
+Indeed, since $d\tu=0$, we can consider the de Rham class $[\tu] \in H^1_{{\rm dR}} (M)$ and take the harmonic 1-form $\xi$ representing $[\tu]$, that is, $\tu = \xi + df$, where $\Delta\xi = 0$ and $f\in C^\infty(M)$. $\xi$ has to vanish everywhere on $M$ since it is compact, oriented and has positive Ricci curvature.
 Then $\tu =df$.
 Let us consider $\tilde\f := e^{-3f}\f$, it is clear that $\tilde\f$ is a $G_2$-structure defined on $M$.
 Moreover

 so $\tilde\f$ is a closed $G_2$-structure and ${\rm Scal}(g_{\tilde\f}) \leq 0$ by \cite{Br}.
-We have $g_{\tilde\f} = e^{-2f}g_\f$, that is $g_{\tilde\f}$ is conformal to the Riemannian metric $g_\f$ of positive scalar curvature, then the conformal Yamabe constant $Q(M, g_{\tilde\f})$ is positive by the previous characterization.
+We have $g_{\tilde\f} = e^{-2f}g_\f$, that is, $g_{\tilde\f}$ is conformal to the Riemannian metric $g_\f$ of positive scalar curvature, then the conformal Yamabe constant $Q(M, g_{\tilde\f})$ is positive by the previous characterization.

 Since $M$ is compact, it has finite volume and is complete as a consequence of the well known Hopf-Rinow Theorem.
-Then by Corollary 2.2 of \cite{Leu} we have that $Q(M, g_{\tilde\f}) \leq 0$ which is in contrast with the previous result. \endproof
+Then, by \cite[Corollary 2.2]{Leu} we have that $Q(M, g_{\tilde\f}) \leq 0$, which is in contrast with the previous result. \endproof